dirkpadfield/getting_and_cleaning_data/README.md

 ## Processing
 We carried out the following processing to generate the tidy dataset.
-* Merge the training and the test sets (X_train and X_test) to create one dataset called "data" and merged the y_train and y_test to create a dataset called "activities".
+* Merge the training and the testing sets (X_train and X_test) to create one dataset called "data" and merge the y_train and y_test to create a dataset called "activities".
 * Extract only the measurements on the mean and standard deviation for each measurement.
-We did this by reading the feature_names from the "features.txt" files and using grep to find all features_names that have either "mean" or "std" in the names.
+We do this by reading the feature_names from the "features.txt" files and using grep to find all features_names that have either "mean" or "std" in the names.
 We then kept only those columns in the dataset.
 * Appropriately label the data set with descriptive variable names using the features_names read from "features.txt".
 * Use descriptive activity names to name the activities in the dataset using the activities read from the "activity_labels.txt" file.
 * Create a second, independent tidy data set with the average of each variable for each activity and each subject.
 We grouped all of the observations in two levels: first by activity (6 types), and second by subject (30 people).
 For each of the resulting combinations, we compute the mean of each of the 79 variables.
 Thus the output data has 180 rows and 81 columns (79 variables plus activities and subjects).